 What are the benefits of surgery?

 You should no longer have the hernia.
 Surgery can help to relieve pain that is caused by the hernia.
-You may still have pain if it is caused by another problem.

 Are there any alternatives to surgery?